 7.10.3 Removal of a Meter Tampering or Payment Plan Switch Hold for Purposes of a Move In During an Extended Unplanned MarkeTrak Outage

-(1) In the event of an extended MarkeTrak outage, the market may decide via an ad hoc retail market conference call, as described in Section 7.10, Procedures for Extended Unplanned System Outages, that a manual switch hold removal process may be used.
+(1) In the event of an extended MarkeTrak outage, the market may decide via an ad hoc retail market conference call, as described in Section 7.10, Emergency Operating Procedures for Extended Unplanned System Outages, that a manual switch hold removal process may be used.

-(a) During the retail market conference call, CRs will be requested to provide the TDSPs, via e-mail, with a primary and secondary contact for switch hold removals using the e-mail addresses below in Table 6, TDSP E-mails Addresses for Switch Hold Removal During an Extended MarkeTrak Outage.
+(a) During the retail market conference call, CRs will be requested to provide the TDSPs, via e-mail, with a primary and secondary contact for switch hold removals using the e-mail addresses below in Table 6, TDSP E-mail Addresses for Switch Hold Removal During an Extended MarkeTrak Outage.

-(b) This process, as described in paragraph (2) below, can only be used on a Premise that is deenergized.
-A request to remove a switch hold will be rejected by the TDSP if the Premise is energized.
+(b) This process can only be used on a Premise that is deenergized.
+Although facilitated via email, the Switch Hold removal timeline during an extended MarkeTrak outage will follow the same timelines as outlined in Sections 7.16.4.3.2, Steps for Removal of a Switch Hold for Meter Tampering for Purposes of a Move in, or Section 7.17.3.3.2, Steps for Removal of a Switch Hold for Deferred Payment Plans for Purposes of a Move in.

-(c) All other switch hold removals will follow the process as described in Section 7.16.4.3.2, Steps for Removal of a Switch Hold for Meter Tampering for Purposes of a Move in, or Section 7.17.3.3.2, Steps for Removal of a Switch Hold for Deferred Payment Plans for Purposes of a Move in, when MarkeTrak has been restored.
+(c) A request to remove a switch hold will be rejected by the TDSP if the Premise is energized.
+Upon the restoration of the MarkeTrak system, all other switch hold removals will follow the process as described in Section 7.16.4.3.2, Steps for Removal of a Switch Hold for Meter Tampering for Purposes of a Move in, or Section 7.17.3.3.2, Steps for Removal of a Switch Hold for Deferred Payment Plans for Purposes of a Move in.

 Table 6.
 TDSP E-mail Addresses for Switch Hold Removal During an Extended MarkeTrak Outage